forcedotcom/cli/releasenotes/README.md

 * FIX: The `org shape list` command now works as expected, even when the connection to the Dev Hub org is incorrect.

-* FIX: When retrieving a CustomFields from the org, `sf project retrieve start` now preserves the content of the field's CustomObject.
+* FIX: When retrieving a CustomField from the org, `project retrieve start` now preserves the content of the field's CustomObject source file.
 (Github issue [#2865](https://github.com/forcedotcom/cli/issues/2865), source-deploy-retrieve PR [#1308](https://github.com/forcedotcom/source-deploy-retrieve/pull/1308))

 ## 2.39.6 (May 1, 2024)